nescalas/northeast-scala-symposium/README.md

   "4:00 PM").
 Required.
 * "Duration": The duration, in hours and minutes. e.g., "0:40" for 40 minutes,
   "1:15" for an hour and fifteen minutes.
 Required.
+* "Meetup ID": The meetup ID of the speaker, if the row is a talk.
+Empty otherwise.

 Any other headers (and corresponding columns) are ignored.